korc/onefile-websrv/README.md

           - `q:` get duration relative to issue time from URL query
     - `exp` is by default set to `ts:+5m`, use `exp=` with empty value to explicitly disable JWT expiration
     - `kid` can be used to set key id value in header.
 For setting claim with same name use `_claim` suffix.
+    - `store-for` is a request parameter for redirect_uri to store JWT for later retrieval via oauth-token endpoint (loosely) following OAuth 2.0 protocol

 ##### Examples: